beancountersbookkeeping/portfolio/_portfolio/blocjams.md

 ## Solution

 A player bar was created to hold user interactions of the song.
 It has the ability to play / pause the song.
 It can move to the next song or play the previous song.
 A seek bar was also added to see where in the song is playing and fast forward or rewind the song.
-This gives the user a great user experience.
+This gives the user, a great user experience.

 ## Results